Graphical user interface¶

-CARTA supports keyboard shortcuts to enable certain actions without using a mouse.
+CARTA supports keyboard shortcuts to enable specific actions without using a mouse.
 A summary is accessible via the menu “Help” -> “Controls and Shortcuts”, or the shortcut “shift” + “?”.
-The shortcuts are slightly different depending on the operating systems.
-The shortcuts for each operating system are summarized in the following table.
+The shortcuts are slightly different depending on the operating system.
+The table below summarizes the shortcuts for each operating system.

 |Controls and shortcuts||shift + ?||shift + ?|